Ficool

 Up in the core of the village, people rebuilt.
 Down in his corner, Mark fed the fire and answered every knock with "leave it there, I will see what I can do."

 The work was a kind of mercy.
 It did not ask questions about why fifty-two bodies had gone onto the pyres.
-It just wanted heat and time and someone too stubborn to quit halfway through.
+It just wanted heat and time.

 On the seventh day after the Growth, the Glass Road caravan finally arrived.